chr15m/nostr-relay-research/XX.md

 #### Adding Nodes

 When learning about a new node from an incoming PING, relays MUST verify the relay URL as valid before adding it to any routing table, by initiating an outgoing websocket connection and performing a `PING`/`PONG` exchange.
 This prevents routing table poisoning.
-If the verification fails (connection timeout, invalid response, or connection refused), the node MUST NOT be added to the routing table.
+If the verification fails (30 second connection timeout, invalid response, or connection refused), the node MUST NOT be added to the routing table.
 This reverse lookup SHOULD be cached and rate limited to prevent DoS attacks.

 #### Bucket Maintenance